restify/node-restify/docs/guides/6to7guide.md

 Option `strictRouting` is removed `createServer({ strictRouting: false })`.
 Strict routing is the new default.

+### Path trailing slash at the end

+`/path` and `/path/` are not the same thing in restify `v7.x`.
+Use `ignoreTrailingSlash: true` server option if you don't want to differentiate them from each other.

 ### Different `RegExp` usage in router path and wildcards

 restify's new router backend